aswin402/Web_exm1/README.md

 ## 🚀 Description

-This project is a demonstration of a modern web development workflow, incorporating best practices for front-end development.
+This project is a demonstration of a modern web development workflow.
+While it was initially based on a tutorial, it has been significantly modified with custom styles, a conversion to SCSS for more advanced styling, and the integration of AI-powered features.
 It features a clean and well-structured codebase.

 ## ✨ Features